Not sure if the stock you’re invested in is QSBS, learn more about our QSBS Monitoring Platform

 Simple Agreements for Future Equity, otherwise known as SAFEs, exist thanks to the startup accelerator Y-Combinator’s 2013 innovation.

-With a SAFE, an investor makes a cash investment in a company, but the actual amount of stock they receive is determined at a later date, in connection with a … Read More
+With a SAFE, an investor makes a cash investment in a company, but the … Read More

 Can I ask the IRS if my company qualifies as a Qualified Small Business?

 Taxpayers can seek guidance from the IRS to determine whether their company or a company in which they are a shareholder meets the definition of a Qualified Small Business (QSB).
 This would involve requesting … Read More

 If there was a simple “yes or no” equation for this question, this would be a very short article.
 The reality is more complex, since individual circumstances will impact how companies handle QSBS-related requests.
 Because both the company and the individual shares held need to qualify, this … Read More